scottnmarkley/scottnmarkley.github.io/Datasets.md

 ### [National Zoning Atlas](https://doi.org/10.4079/zoning-atlas)

 > The National Zoning Atlas collects over 120 zoning variables from jurisdictions across the United States and displays this information on their [public map](https://www.zoningatlas.org/atlas) and in their [snapshots](https://www.zoningatlas.org/snapshots) in their efforts to digitize, demystify, and democratize zoning codes.
+The methods to construct the Atlas are available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4476927).

 ### [Tracts by Census Place Using Centroids on GitHub](https://github.com/snmarkley1/Tracts-by-Census-Place-Using-Centroids)